avecnavadita/QBASIC/README.md

 ## Array

 Array is a variable which stores different values of the same data type.
+In array index starts at one.

 Example: